Purdue-CS193/homework-0-krislwk/index.md

 # Kris' First CS193 Homework

+## Thing's I love about CS 193
+- It's located in WALC (a.k.a. the nicest building on campus)
+- The super chill TA's (Arya & Caleb)
+- The fact that I can no longer procrastinate on learning all the VIM shortcuts

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.